 This shelter can easily be built even on a stump, a boulder, or a cave.
 You might have to suspend the high end of the ridgepole by tying it with another log kept perpendicularly with the ridgepole.

-This shelter will keep you warm by minimizing the heat loss but can only be used by a single person.
+This shelter will keep you cozy by minimizing the heat loss but can only be used by a single person with a sleeping bag.
 It cannot withstand harsh weather (strong winds) when built without using a paracord.

 Again, the wall of the shelter is to be built facing the wind direction.

 Lean-To is a comfortable shelter that you can build quickly … but it requires paracord.
-This shelter is not very warm but can act as a heat reflector if you set up a fire in front of the shelter’s open mouth.
+This shelter is not very warm but can act as a heat reflector if you build a fire inside or in front of the shelter’s open mouth.

 An even easier version can be built by draping a tarp over the central ridge pole (log).
 But we will focus on a sturdier variant for now.

 Step 1: Find two trees about 8-10 ft apart.
-Dry trees should be avoided because they can break easily.
+A dry or fallen tree should be avoided because they can break easily.

 Step 2: Tie a log with a Paracord chest-high using the 2 trees as a base, as shown in the image.